erred/uva-rp2/report/proposal.md

 Once a translation layer has been complete, end to end tests can be run to identify issues and try out ideas for detection and control.

+## Ethics

+Development and testing will be run primarily against against a self hosted instance of coturn.
+For validation, running a proxy relayed through a third party TURN relay should not consume outsized resources compared to their usual load of audio/video traffic.
+Should any misconfiguration or other vulnerabilities be discovered during validation, responsible disclosure will be handled by the supervisor (Cedric van Bockhaven <CvanBockhaven@deloitte.nl>) at Deloitte.

 ## References